-Policy 3416P
+3416P

-Medication at SchoolEach school principal shall authorize, at the minimum, two staff members to administer prescribed or over-the-counter medication.
-These designated staff members will receive RN delegation prior to the opening of school each year.
+Each school principal in consultation with the school Registered Nurse (RN), will authorize, at the minimum, two staff members to administer all medications including prescribed and over-the-counter medications.
+These designated staff members will receive RN delegation and training prior to the opening of school each year.

 For the purposes of this procedure, “medication” means oral medication, topical medication, eye or ear drops and nasal spray.
 This definition does not include over-the-counter topical sunscreen products regulated by the US Food and Drug Administration (see Sunscreen section below).
 Oral medications are administered by mouth either by swallowing or inhaling and may include administration by mask if the mask covers the mouth or mouth and nose.

-The staff member administering medication will:
+Individuals administering medication will:

-- Provide for supervision by a physician or registered nurse.
+Provide for supervision by a physician or registered nurse.

 Written orders for emergency medication, signed and dated, from the licensed health professional will:

-- Specify how to report to the health professional and any record keeping recommendations.
+- Specify how to report to the health professional and any record-keeping recommendations.

 If a health professional and a student’s parent request that a student be permitted to carry his/or her own medication and/or be permitted to self-administer the medication, the principal may grant permission after consulting with the school nurse.
-The process for requesting and providing instructions shall be the same as established for oral medications.
-The principal and nurse shall take into account the age, maturity and capability of the student, the nature of the medication, the circumstances under which the student will or may have to self-administer the medication and other issues relevant in the specific case before authorizing a student to carry and/or self-administer medication at school.
-Except in the case of multi-dose devices (like asthma inhalers), students shall only carry one day’s supply of medication at a time.
+The process for requesting and providing instructions will be the same as established for oral medications.
+The principal and nurse will take into account the age, maturity and capability of the student, the nature of the medication, the circumstances under which the student will or may have to self-administer the medication and other issues relevant in the specific case before authorizing a student to carry and/or self-administer medication at school.
+Except in the case of multi-dose devices (like asthma inhalers), students will only carry one day’s supply of medication at a time.
 Violations of any conditions placed on the student permitted to carry and/or self-administer his or her own medication may result in termination of that permission, as well as the imposition of discipline when appropriate.

 Medications for Emergency Closures